ancostas/selected-tests/README.md

 ```
   --verbose                       Show logs.

-  --start TEXT                    The date to begin analyzing the project at - has to be an iso date.
+  --after TEXT                    The date to begin analyzing the project at - has to be an iso date.
                                   Example: 2019-10-11T19:10:38
                                   [required]

-  --end TEXT                      The date to stop analyzing the project at - has to be an iso date.
+  --before TEXT                   The date to stop analyzing the project at - has to be an iso date.
                                   Example: 2019-10-11T19:10:38
                                   [required]